Fully Adaptive Self-Stabilizing Transformer for LCL Problems: Additional Related Work and Discussion

-In \cite{afek1997local}, points (1) and (3) were addressed by introducing (an inefficient, improved later) self stabilizing algorithm to elect a leader and maintain a spanning tree. leader election algorithm.
-Point (2) was addressed by suggesting the paradigm of local detection, (also called local checking \cite{awerbuch1991self,awerbuch1991distributed,naor1995can}) that allowed some nodes to detect incorrectness just by communicating with their neighbors,rather than with the the remote leader.
-It was shown that any problem could be revised to be locally checkable \cite{afek2002local,korman2010proof}.

-Transformers using these global reset protocols, e.g. \cite{awerbuch1993time,awerbuch1994self}, including on spanning tree, consume time that is at least a diameter, since they reset the whole network to some correct configuration.
-The ``resynchronizer'' of \cite{awerbuch1991distributed}, and the ``superstabilizer'' \cite{super-stab-tr,DBLP:journals/cjtcs/DolevH97} are global in their stabilization time for a similar reason.
-(The ``superstabilizer'' transformer may treat some faults faster in the specific case that these faults are topological changes such that the endpoint node of an inserted (or deleted) edge is notified by the environment about the change.)

-In \cite{awerbuch1991self}, a class of distributed languages that are both locally correctable and locally checkable is defined.
-Their local correction algorithm nevertheless could suffer from at least a diameter time even for a few faults.

 The ``rollback compiler'' in \cite{awerbuch1991distributed} logs in each node, all the local history of the algorithm it transforms.
 Moreover, each node exchanges its log with its neighbors in every round.
 That way, the nodes can simulate the history repeatedly and verify that all the actions were taken correctly, or correct them if they were not.
-If the time complexity of non-self-stabilizing algorithm to be transformed is $t$, then the stabilization time of the transformed algorithm is $t$ too.
-Indeed they mention as applications local algorithms such as MIS and $\Delta^2$ coloring.
-However, this held only under the LOCAL model, since their messages were very large.
-Moreover, this may not work well for randomized algorithms.
-A more detailed description of how this transformer applies to local algorithms appears in \cite{lenzen2009local}.
+If the time complexity of a fault-free algorithm to be transformed is $T$, then the stabilization time of the transformed algorithm is also $T$.
+Indeed they mention as applications local algorithms such as maximal independent set and $\Delta^2$ coloring.
+A more detailed description of how this transformer applies to local algorithms appears in \cite{lenzen2009local} who observed in \cite{awerbuch1991distributed,mayer1995local} the strong connection between self stabilization and the preservation of the locality of the algorithms.
+(In fact, it seems that the transformer described in \cite{lenzen2009local} is somewhat more economical than that of \cite{awerbuch1991distributed}.)
+However, the transformer of \cite{awerbuch1991distributed,lenzen2009local} is only local under the $\mathcal{LOCAL}$ model, since the messages are very large.
+Note that the resulting algorithm is not necessarily adaptive.